EtherealOnyx/Parties/README.md

 # Parties
-Adds a party system to minecraft!
+Adds a party system to Minecraft!